dzzh/RIBs-wiki/iOS-Tutorial-4.md

 * Understand basics of RIB workflows
 * Learn how to create actionable item interfaces, implement their methods, and create workflows to launch specifics flows via deeplinks.

-In the end, you should be able to open the app from Safari, by opening to the URL `ribs-training://launchGame?gameId=ticTacToe`, which should start a game with an identifier of `gameId`.
+In the end, you should be able to open the app from Safari, by opening the URL `ribs-training://launchGame?gameId=ticTacToe`, which should start a game with an identifier of `gameId`.

 ## Implementing the URL handler